-Cerebral Folate Deficiency
+Cerebral Folate Deficiency in Autism

 Folate (vitamin B9) is very important to brain development.
 Current research is revealing that many kids with autism have low folate in their brains.
 This condition, called Cerebral Folate Deficiency, is treatable.

 Folate supports the metabolism of purines and pyrimidines, which are the building blocks of RNA and DNA, and they are needed to make energy properly.

 Cerebral Folate Deficiency (also known as CFD) is a fairly newly identified disorder in which there is low 5-MTHF (5-methyltetrahydrofolate) in the cerebrospinal fluid (CSF) but normal (or even elevated) 5-MTHF in the blood.